siddharthsharma94/writeups/README.md

 ## Highest Scoring Loser:

 I'm sorry Dame, but I beat you.
 Long overdue.
 But Finally.
 Demons have been Exorcised.
+Dame would have beaten 8/11 teams this week.
+Anyone but me Jaiden and Anthony.
+Sowwie Dame. :(

 ## Lowest Scoring Winner: